 Tofu, also known as bean curd, is a rich source of phytoestrogen due to it’s high level of soy.
 Tofu is made by transforming soy milk into a more solid state and then pressing the curds into soft white blocks.

 If you loved this blog post, then you should also give these blog posts a read:

 - 10 Foods That Will Keep Your Skin Health and Strong

 - Top 5 Cooking Oils That Can Help You Fight Depression

 Follow me on Twitter for more self care & food content

 ~Image courtesy of Istock

-You should consult your physician to get a professional diagnosis and more advice about whether it’s safe for you to incorporate any of these items into your diet.
+You should consult your physician to recieve a professional diagnosis and get more advice about whether it’s safe for you to incorporate any of these items into your diet.